deepset-ai/haystack-core-integrations/README.md

 | [unstructured-fileconverter-haystack](integrations/unstructured/)                                              | File converter      | [![PyPI - Version](https://img.shields.io/pypi/v/unstructured-fileconverter-haystack.svg)](https://pypi.org/project/unstructured-fileconverter-haystack) | [![Test / unstructured](https://github.com/deepset-ai/haystack-core-integrations/actions/workflows/unstructured.yml/badge.svg)](https://github.com/deepset-ai/haystack-core-integrations/actions/workflows/unstructured.yml)                         |
 | [uptrain-haystack](https://github.com/deepset-ai/haystack-core-integrations/tree/staging/integrations/uptrain) | Evaluator           | [![PyPI - Version](https://img.shields.io/pypi/v/uptrain-haystack.svg)](https://pypi.org/project/uptrain-haystack)                                       | [Staged](https://docs.haystack.deepset.ai/docs/breaking-change-policy#discontinuing-an-integration)                                                                                                                                                                                                                                               |
 | [weaviate-haystack](integrations/weaviate/)                                                                    | Document Store      | [![PyPI - Version](https://img.shields.io/pypi/v/weaviate-haystack.svg)](https://pypi.org/project/weaviate-haystack)                                     | [![Test / weaviate](https://github.com/deepset-ai/haystack-core-integrations/actions/workflows/weaviate.yml/badge.svg)](https://github.com/deepset-ai/haystack-core-integrations/actions/workflows/weaviate.yml)                                     |

+## Releasing

+> [!NOTE]
+> Only maintainers can release new versions of integrations.
+> If you're a community contributor and want to release a new version of an integration,
+> reach out to a maintainer.

+To release a new version of an integration to PyPI tag the commit with the right version number and push the tag to GitHub.
+The GitHub Actions workflow will take care of the rest.

+1. Tag the commit with the right version number

+    The tag needs to have the following format:

+    ```
+    git tag integrations/<INTEGRATION_FOLDER_NAME>-<version>
+    ```

+    For example, if we want to release version 1.0.99 of the google-vertex-haystack integration we'd have to push the tag:

+    ```
+    git tag integrations/google_vertex-v1.0.99
+    ```
+2. Push the tag to GitHub

+    ```
+    git push --tags origin
+    ```
+3. Wait for the CI to do its magic